Importing a TMX File

 }

-The statistics include the total number of TUs read, and the number of TUs that were actually imported.
-Note that very often the number of imported TUs is lower than the total number of TUs that were read from the TMX file.
-This is because TUs may be invalid, they may be duplicated and thus merged with other TUs, etc.
+The statistics include the total number of TUs read and the number of TUs actually imported.
+The imported count is often lower than the read count because some TUs may be invalid, duplicated, or merged with other TUs.

 importer.Import(importFilePath);